 Prices in the USA vary widely, from rural to city, coast to coast.
 A takeaway meal in the larger cities may cost six to 10 US Dollars, while in the rural areas you will probably only pay three to five US Dollars.
 A sandwich costs about five to seven US Dollars, but can go up or down depending on where you get it.
 A one-litre bottle of water costs about 75 cents in the rural areas, while it may cost one to two US Dollars in the cities.
 A bottle of wine from a supermarket can cost as little as three US Dollars or go up to 15 US Dollars for a low-end bottle in the cities.

 Since the people of the USA are from such a rich and varied background, there is no official national dress.
 Similar to the UK, people in the USA typically wear suits to work and jeans and T-shirts at the weekend.
 Overall, the East Coast is more dressy for evening wear, while the West Coast style is very relaxed, influenced by surfing and beach lifestyle.
 Alaskans dress for the cold climate, wearing slippers, parkas, hats, gloves, and clothing made from the fur and hides of animals they hunt.

 With such a rich mosaic of people and backgrounds, the customs and traditions of the USA vary greatly from region to region.
-The people are very patriotic and nationalistic, and this pride is evident in their many rituals like the Pledge of Allegiance to the American flag and the celebration of Independence Day (4th of July).
+Many people are very patriotic and nationalistic, and this pride is evident in their many rituals like the Pledge of Allegiance to the American flag and the celebration of Independence Day (4th of July).
 Like every country, the USA has its own set of social customs and traditions.
 Most of these are ruled by politeness and consideration for others.